lowfatcomputing/psoc-tabular/README.md

 ##VS - Vertical Segmentation

-`vs` traverse to another UDB pair vertically.
-They are situated above and below the HV blocks in an interlocking pattern with respect to UDBB's and UDBA's.
+`vs` traverse to another routing pair vertically.
+They are situated above and below the HV blocks in an interlocking pattern with respect to Pair B's and Pair A's.

-    col udb-a/b top/bot bit back_reg forw_reg
+    col b/a top/bot bit back_reg forw_reg

 ##pair - Pair Routing